kubedb/docs/docs/guides/mongodb/arbiter/concept.md

 There are some important considerations that should be taken care of by the Database administrators when deploying MongoDB.

 ## Priority
 Starting in MongoDB 3.6, arbiters have priority 0.
-When you upgrade a replica set to MongoDB 3.6, if the existing configuration has an arbiter with priority 1, MongoDB 3.6 reconfigures the arbiter to have priority 0.
+When you update a replica set to MongoDB 3.6, if the existing configuration has an arbiter with priority 1, MongoDB 3.6 reconfigures the arbiter to have priority 0.

 > IMPORTANT: Do not run an arbiter on systems that also host the primary or the secondary members of the replica set. [[reference]](https://docs.mongodb.com/manual/core/replica-set-members/#arbiter).